yoyololicon/constant-memory-waveglow/README.md

 personal favor, and the project structure is brought from [pytorch-template](https://github.com/victoresque/pytorch-template).

+Besides, we also add an implementation of Baidu's [WaveFlow](https://arxiv.org/abs/1912.01219), which is easier to train and more memory fiendly.

+##

 ## Quick Start

 Modify the `data_dir` in the json file to a directory which has a bunch of wave files with the same sampling rate,